anquanscan/sec-tools/README.md

 [ppfuzz](https://github.com/dwisiswant0/ppfuzz): A fast tool to scan client-side prototype pollution vulnerability written in Rust. 🦀
 [reverse-shell](https://github.com/lukechilds/reverse-shell): Reverse Shell as a Service
 [Puwr](https://github.com/Xeonrx/Puwr): Pivot your way deeper into networks by discovering hosts & ports, using a compromised machine via SSH
 [ElectricEye](https://github.com/jonrau1/ElectricEye): Continuously monitor your AWS attack surface and evaluate services for configurations that can lead to degradation of confidentiality, integrity or availability.
 All results can be exported to Security Hub, JSON, CSV, Databases, and more for further aggregation and analysis.
+[echoCTF.RED](https://github.com/echoCTF/echoCTF.RED): A platform to develop, run and administer CTF competitions.
+The online echoCTF.RED platform user interfaces and codebase